 Photographs and videos will only be taken using school equipment – using personal mobile phones for this purpose is prohibited, in accordance with the school’s GDPR policy.

-Consent for taking photographs will be obtained from parents, or the pupil themselves, if they are deemed old enough and able to make the decision for themselves.
+Consent for taking photographs will be obtained from parents or the pupil themselves, if they are deemed old enough and able to make the decision for themselves.

 The age of consent that is legislated is 13 and above; however, this is only applicable for online services provided directly to children.
 For everything else, an appropriate age for consent is considered on a case-by-case basis by the DPO, headteacher and a pupil’s parents (where appropriate).